UA-112830647-1

 • Water purification Iodine tablets

-Yes, our airport representative from himalayan sanctuary adventure will be there to to pick you up at the airport.
-S/he will be displaying your name outside the arrival terminal than you will be transferred to your hotel for overnight..
+Yes, our airport representative from Himalayan sanctuary adventure will be there to pick you up at the airport.
+S/he will be displaying your name outside the arrival terminal then you will be transferred to your hotel overnight..

 Can I extend my trek to Annapurna Base Camp?